Shekhar2107/curious-coder_CR01/README.md

-# filter-search
+# story teller
-This is a normal FAQ website with filter search implemented using JavaScript.
+This is a normal FAQ website with story teller implemented using JavaScript.